The Jews of Croatia:

 About this talk

 This presentation explores the Jewish community in Croatia, tracing its origins back to Roman times around the 1st century CE.
-The 16th century saw the arrival of Sephardic Jews fleeing the Iberian Peninsula, while the Austrian Empire in the 18th and 19th centuries welcomed a significant Ashkenazi Jewish community from Central and Eastern Europe.
+In the 16th century, Sephardic Jews fleeing the Iberian Peninsula arrived, while the Austrian Empire in the 18th and 19th centuries welcomed a significant Ashkenazi Jewish community from Central and Eastern Europe.

 Jewish communities flourished in cities such as Dubrovnik, Split, and Zagreb.
-Dubrovnik hosts the oldest Sephardic synagogue still in use today, dating back to the 14th century.
-Similarly, Split's synagogue, located within the historic Diocletian's Palace, ranks among the oldest Sephardic synagogues in Europe.
+Dubrovnik is home to the oldest Sephardic synagogue in continuous use, dating back to the 14th century.
+Similarly, Split's synagogue, located within the historic Diocletian's Palace, is one of Europe's oldest Sephardic synagogues.

 The community faced immense challenges during World War II, with many being persecuted and deported to concentration camps.
 Notably, the Zagreb Jewish Community Center remained operational during the Holocaust, providing vital support.